ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-1-the-shogunate-period.md

 Despite the shift in warfare, the Late Shogunate was still the Shogunate.
 Many of the states still traded, many of the norms persisted (especially in marriage), and jade still flowed from allodial-state to marcher-state.
-The period is generally looked upon unfavorably by the modern era, but the Late Shogunate was by no means fallen -- though it probably was in the _act_ of falling.
+The Late period is generally looked upon unfavorably by the modern era, but the Late Shogunate was by no means fallen -- though it probably was in the _act_ of falling.